Our Sustainability Practices

 A huge job to net all 60 acres of our vineyard however something we deem incredibly important.
 We’ve worked hard to grow and nurture every single berry on our vines and we’re going to protect them!

 We’ve been lucky to be able to work with our winemaking family and convince our award winning brother Greg Follett of Lake Breeze Wines to turn our sustainable grapes into wine and he’s done a fantastic job!
-Earlier this year our Captain Cabernet Sauvignon won the ‘Kangaroo Island Red Wine of the Year’ and our Chardonnay won the ‘Kangaroo Island White Wine of the Year’.
-Excitingly our Captain also scored 95 points with James Halliday in 2018 which we’re very proud of.
+In 2018 our Captain Cabernet Sauvignon won the ‘Kangaroo Island Red Wine of the Year’ and our Chardonnay won the ‘Kangaroo Island White Wine of the Year’.
+Excitingly our Captain Caberntet Sauvignon also scored 95 points with James Halliday in 2018 and 2019 which we’re very proud of.